Why draw flowers with charcoal when granite pencils work well enough?

 How to Draw a Flower with Charcoal?

-To draw flower with charcoal, you need to understand the basics of charcoal drawings and apply them to your flower sketch.
+To draw flowers with charcoal, you need to understand the basics of charcoal drawings and apply them to your flower sketch.

 1. Choose the Correct Paper for Drawing